bdamon/MuscleDTI_Toolbox/Help/Help for define_roi.md

 ### Example 1:

-Given 1) an anatomical image with variable name anat_image and having matrix size 256 x 256 x 50, field of view 192 x 192 mm, and slice thickness = 6 mm and 2) DTI images with variable name dti_images and having matrix size 192 x 192 x 50, field of view 192 x 192 mm, and slice thickness = 6 mm, the code below will allow the user to
+Given 1) an anatomical image with variable name anat_image and having matrix size 256 x 256 x 50, field of view 192 x 192 mm, and slice thickness 6 mm and 2) DTI images having matrix size 192 x 192 x 50, field of view 192 x 192 mm, and slice thickness 6 mm, the code below will allow the user to:
   1) Use automated selection of the aponeurosis;
   2) Define the muscle aponeurosis in slices 15-30; and
-  3) Create a mesh of size 175 rows x 50 columns
+  3) Create a mesh of size 150 rows x 50 columns

 % Set mesh options: